How Do Phages Improve the Microbiome?

 In the 1920’s and 1930’s phage therapy was used for treating bacterial infections in the US.
 They were commonly used for soldiers in the Red Army.
 In the 1930’s, Stalin had his medics use phage therapy to help his troops ward off dysentery and it was heralded for its ability to help sick and wounded soldiers return to battle quickly.

 Eli Lilly began to commercialize phage therapy in the US in the 1940’s.
-However, when antibiotics were produced in the 1950’s they were widely marketed and became the cornerstone of the pharmaceutical companies business.
+However, when antibiotics were produced in the 1950’s they were widely marketed and became the cornerstone of the pharmaceutical companies’ business.
 This put an end to research and development of phage therapy in the US and much of Europe.

-The Soviet Union continued to use phage therapy and conducted many successful trials but there publications were mainly in Russian or Georgian languages and were unavailable internationally until recent years.
+The Soviet Union continued to use phage therapy and conducted many successful trials but their publications were mainly in Russian or Georgian languages and were unavailable internationally until recent years.
 The thorough research done over the last 80 years does indicate an 80-95% success rate with very minimal side effects.

-In Russia and Eastern European countries such as Germany and Poland it has been used successfully against diphtheria, tetanus, gangrene, scarlet fever, meningococcus, Salmonella and Shigella.
+In Russia and Eastern European countries such as Germany and Poland, it has been used successfully against diphtheria, tetanus, gangrene, scarlet fever, meningococcus, Salmonella, and Shigella.
 Hospitals in Eastern Russia region of Georgia spray operating rooms with phages before surgeries as prevention against infection.
 They are known to douse the air and surgical instruments with phages.

 phages